spacecookie-is-taken/StriveFrameViewer/README.md

 - <span style="color:yellow">Yellow</span>: the player is in an animation
 - <span style="color:red">Red</span>: the player has active hurtboxes
 - <span style="color:orange">Orange</span>: the player is in a recovery animation
+- <span style="color:red">Red Outline</span>: the player has a projectile with active hurtboxes

 If the training mode reset is triggered or both players don't input a move for 20 frames, the combo is considered "ended" and the display will reset on the next input move.